-This is the World’s First 87 keys RGB Low-Profile Keyboard with low profile mechanical switches.
+This is the World’s First 87 keys RGB Low-Profile Keyboard with low-profile mechanical switches.
 GAMDIAS HERMES M3 RGB Low-profile Keyboard comes with Blue/Brown/Red/Black switches that are manufactured either by Kailh or Outemu.
-This is a very sleek, compact and stylish keyboard and features floating keys design.
+This is a very sleek, compact, and stylish keyboard and features floating keys design.
 The keys are mounted on a solid metal plate that gives the keyboard rigidity and makes it sturdy.
 Keycaps are low profile in design and are RGB backlit.
 You can individually change and customize the RGB lighting for each key and RGB lighting effects using the HERA software, which you can download for free from the GAMIDAS website.
 It also supports Macros and custom Profiles.
-Media controls are embedded on the function keys that can be accessed along with the Fn key.
-This Fn key is also used with other keys to perform various other functions and changing RGB lighting and effects on-the fly.
+Media controls are embedded in the function keys that can be accessed along with the Fn key.
+This Fn key is also used with other keys to perform various other functions and you can also change RGB lighting and effects on-the-fly.

 |GAMDIAS HERMES M3 RGB Low Profile Keyboard Specifications|

 |Backlight||RGB LED Backlighting|

 |Features||N-Key rollover, 100% anti-ghosting, HERA Software support, Macros and Profiles, 32bit Arm Cortex Processor, 16.8 million RGB backlighting, Metal Backplate, Detachable USB Cable (1.5m), Windows Lock Key|